Klaudit/StringBean/README.md

 # Project Release Information
+The project is developed and released in a certain way - in gerneral it sticks to a major version release, with the master branch being merged regularly upon stable commits.

 ### Master Branch
 The master branch contains the latest stable version of StringBean, merged from the latest version branch periodically.